- Canada and the Rockies

 Depart London on your scheduled flight to Calgary where you will be met by your guide and transferred to your hotel.
 The remainder of today will be at leisure.

 This morning, enjoy a sightseeing tour of Calgary.
 Set in the rolling foothills of the majestic Canadian Rockies, view the city's key sights including Scotsman's Hill, Stampede Park, Calgary Tower and Fort Calgary.
-Later today arrive in the picturesque town of Banff.

 Continue along the Bow Valley Parkway for more unforgettable scenery including Johnston Canyon, a deep limestone ravine which can be explored upon a walkway.
 Visit Moraine Lake, a glacially fed lake that turns turquoise blue as it begins to thaw in the summer months, before finally arriving at Lake Louise, one of Canada's most beautiful freshwater lakes and home to a thriving population of grizzly bears, moose and timber wolves.
 Later embark on a journey on board a snow coach to navigate the rugged Columbia Icefield, formed from an ancient glacier.

 Board your coach and embark on a breath-taking journey abound for cinematic vistas as you travel west through Yoho and Glacier National Parks.
 Later today arrive at the city of Kamloops in British Columbia for an evening at leisure.
+Optional excursion - Silver Leaf or Gold Leaf Rocky Mountaineer Rail Experience (available on request and confirmed 60 days before departure).
+Please call our Customer Experience Team for any additional details such as prices and availability.

 Your journey continues along the picturesque Duffy Lake Road, a winding route affording visitors a superb vantage point to admire Duffy Lake's shimmering reflection of the surrounding mountain range.
 A stop will be made in the skier's paradise of Whistler to stretch your legs before continuing along the Sea to Sky Highway, arriving at Vancouver.

 Framed by a rippling ocean scarred by ferry trails, vast forests of mighty Cedars and snow-dusted pinnacles, Vancouver boasts one of the most spectacular settings of any city on the planet.
 During your tour visit the 1,000 acre Stanley Park, one of the largest city parks in North America.
 Later stop at Granville Island, whose indoor market offers a colourful assortment of gastronomic delights.
 Today concludes upon the world's longest and highest suspended footbridge, which will take you over the towering tops of evergreens allowing you to peak down onto the roaring Capilano River below.
+Optional Whale Watching Excursion.
+Prices will be confirmed with your guide.

 This morning, transfer to Vancouver airport for your return flight back to the UK.